EC528-Fall-2023/PIR-against-FoundationDB/README.md

 In the fifth sprint, we accomplished working multi-client architecture in C++.
 We performed multiple benchmarking tests including: Performance based on data sizes, Performance based on block sizes, and Performance differences between Java vs C++.
 Also, we incorporated the AES-256 encryption standard through the utilization of the OpenSSL library.
 We also created security tests for our system, such as parts of the inference attack such as the keyword matrix, and types of data leaks.

 ## 9. References
 - Stefanov, Emil & van Dijk, Marten & Shi, Elaine & Fletcher, Christopher & Ren, Ling & Yu, Xiangyao & Devadas, Sahana.
 (2012).
 Path ORAM: an extremely simple oblivious RAM protocol.
 Proceedings of the ACM Conference on Computer and Communications Security.
 10.1145/2508859.2516660.
+[Orginal Paper](https://people.csail.mit.edu/devadas/pubs/PathORam.pdf)
 - Mohammad Saiful Islam, Mehmet Kuzu, Murat Kantarcioglu Jonsson School of Engineering and Computer Science The University of Texas at Dallas.
 Access Pattern disclosure on Searchable Encryption: Ramification, Attack and Mitigation